afreediz/MeetCheat/README.md

 ## Contributing

 Open to contributions — issues and pull requests are welcome.

-Meet's markup moves, model IDs move, and the matcher always has room for more real-world manglings, so fixes for any of those are especially useful.
+Expanding to other platforms — Zoom, Teams — is the most wanted addition.
+Only `src/content.js`, the matches in `manifest.json`, and two `meet.google.com` URL checks in `src/service-worker.js` are Meet-specific; the rest already knows nothing about Meet.

 If you found this helpful, a ⭐ is appreciated.